Chris-ombutora/pl-assignment/README.md

 # pl-assignment
-linked list and arrays implementation with c,pascal,java and python
+linked list and arrays implementation with c